kyma-project/control-plane/docs/kyma-environment-broker/03-10-orchestration.md

 type: Details
 ---

 Orchestration is a mechanism that allows you to upgrade Kyma Runtimes.
-To create an orchestration [fpllow this tutorial](#tutorials-upgrade-kyma-runtime-using-keb).
+To create an orchestration [follow this tutorial](#tutorials-upgrade-kyma-runtime-using-keb).
 After sending the request, the orchestration is processed by `KymaUpgradeManager`.
-It lists Shoots (Kyma Runtimes) in the Gardener cluster and filters the Runtime IDs that you have specified in the request body.
-Then, `KymaUpgradeManager` performs the [upgrade steps](#details-runtime-operations) logic on the Runtimes that you have specified.
+It lists Shoots (Kyma Runtimes) in the Gardener cluster and narrows them to the IDs that you have specified in the request body.
+Then, `KymaUpgradeManager` performs the [upgrade steps](#details-runtime-operations) logic on the selected Runtimes.

 If the KEB is restarted, it reprocess orchestration with `in progress` state.